UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^^^^^^

 :code:`publisher` values share important information about who produced a publication.
-It will be treated similarly to :code:`name/namePart` values mentioned. `relators:pbl` can be used to show that the values share corporations responsible for the publication of a resource.
+It will be treated similarly to :code:`name/namePart` values mentioned. :code:`relators:pbl` can be used to show that the values share corporations responsible for the publication of a resource.

 XPath